ENRICOSCHI/ENRICOSCHI/README.md

 - 👋 Hi, I’m @ENRICOSCHI
-- 👀 I’m interested in videogame and videogame coding
+- 👀 I’m interested in videogame and videogame coding.
-- 🌱 I’m currently learning java,c,c#,c++
+- 🌱 I’m currently learning java,c,c#,c++,python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 💼 My work is student of high school.